fede-rodes/crae-apollo-heroku/README.md

 >> cd crae-apollo-heroku
 ```

-2. Setup your MONGO_URL env variable to connect the app with your recently created Mongo instance.
-In order to do so, first create a .env file in your root directory by copying the content of the provided .sample.env file.
-Then, setup the MONGO_URL env variable to connect to your mongoDB instance.
+2. Setup your MONGO_URL env variable inside /server/.env to connect the app with your recently created Mongo instance.
 In case you are using mLab, remember to use your credentials.
 In case your are running mongo locally, you can use the default value for MONGO_URL.

 3. Install project dependencies, and run the app locally.
 ```